adithep/json-control/notes.md

+### 26 July 2014
+- Consider using separate mongodb that is not packaged with Meteor, since it will open up options like full-text search and Mass JSON DATA dump then check later once it's already inserted.

 ### 24 July 2014

 - DATA from `.json` should be inserted without any kind of check.
 Checking will happen with `forEach` after insert